ethereum/ethereum-binaries/README.md

 ##### `public async getClient(clientName: string, version: string, options?: DownloadOptions) : Promise<ClientInfo>`

-Uses a cached client, or downloads an updated one / pulls image and returns `ClientInfo`.
+Uses a cached client, or downloads a new / updated one / pulls docker image and returns `ClientInfo`.
 If version is `latest` and a newer version than the one on the system exists, it will download the newer version automatically.
-If binary can be extracted from a package it will be extracted and written to `cachePath`.
+If binary can be extracted from a package it will be extracted and written to `options.cachePath`.
 If the client uses a runtime such as Java it will extract all package contents and `binaryPath` will point to the Java runtime.
 If the client is distributed as a docker image `binaryPath` will be set to the name of the existing or generated Docker container.

-##### `public async startClient(clientId: string | ClientInfo,, version: string, flags?: string[], options?: DownloadOptions) : Promise<ClientInfo>`
+##### `public async startClient(clientId: string | ClientInfo, version: string, flags?: string[], options?: DownloadOptions) : Promise<ClientInfo>`

 Uses `getClient` internally but also starts a new child process for the client binary.

 ##### `public async stopClient(clientId: string | ClientInfo,) : Promise<ClientInfo>`

 Stops the process(es) and container(s) associated with a client.
 Throws if no process is found.